astoeckel/wireless_doorbell/README.md

 1. Connect the three doorbell wires as indicated in the diagram above.
 2. The `RX` led will blink once every second if the 50 Hz pulse has been recognized; the board will go to a 3-4mA power-save mode (this is to prevent the linear voltage regulator from becoming too hot).
 3. If the 50 Hz signal goes away, the transmitter will send a message to the receiver as described above.
 The `TX` LED should blink rapidly.
-4. Shortly pressing the SMD button will send a `PING` request.
-Furthermore, the transmitter will leave power-save mode for one minute; it can now be pinged by the receiver.
+4. Shortly pressing the SMD button will send a `PING` request and rapidly blink both LEDs if it receives a response.
+Furthermore, the transmitter will leave power-save mode for one minute; it can now respond with `PONG` to `PING` messages issued by the receiver.
 5. Pressing the SMD button for 3 seconds will reset the µC on the board.

 ## License